 Many people do not know much about there student loans other than the fact that the amount is astronomical, and their payments are unreasonable.
 As such, our student loan attorney begins by explaining your loan to you, so that you can better understand what comes next.
 To further help our clients along the way we provide free resources to answer your questions and walk your through the process of the potential solutions for your student debt.

 We offer our book, “The Essential Student Loan Survival Guide”, for FREE, just by requesting a copy.
 Written by our student loan lawyers, this guide aims to help you better understand your student debt situation and navigate the potential solutions for said debt including the process for implementing the solutions.

 If you would like to discuss your personal situation with a student loan attorney or if you have specific questions regarding something in the book, give us a call and we would be happy to discuss your situation.
-Our consultations are completely free, so you have nothing to lose.
-If you would prefer to email us, just click here for a free consultation with a student loan lawyer.
+If you would prefer to email us, just click here for a consultation with a student loan lawyer.

 How can I lower my student loan payment?

 To answer this question, it is crucial that you understand the type of loan you have.
 Many people do not know that there are different types of student loans out there, namely federal and private.
 Federal student loans have an advantage when it comes to lowering monthly payments because there are repayment plans available and other programs to help with monthly payments.

 The income-driven repayment plans offered by the federal government allow individuals to base their monthly payments on their income.
 Another benefit of these federal income-driven repayment plans is that there is the opportunity to discharge the remaining balance on your loan once the required years are met.
 Our student loan attorneys help individuals determine which repayment plan is right for them, so that their monthly payments are reasonable and affordable and so that they can work towards a discharge.